JOSHCLUNE/joshclune.github.io/research.markdown

 One of the most important factors impacting the usability of an interactive theorem prover (ITP) is the power of its automation.
 For example, in Isabelle/HOL, the general purpose automation provided by Metis and Sledgehammer has become an essential part of the typical user's workflow.
 </p>
 <p>
 Most current ITP automation is either targeted to a particular domain or designed primarily for first-order logic.
-But most ITPs support a language much richer than that of first-order logic.
-My research with Yicheng Qian and <a href="https://abentkamp.github.io/">Alexander Bentkamp</a> concerns general-purpose ITP automation designed to handle higher-order logic.
+But most ITPs support languages much richer than that of first-order logic.
+My research with Yicheng Qian and <a href="https://abentkamp.github.io/">Alexander Bentkamp</a> concerns general-purpose ITP automation designed to effectively operate in Lean's dependently typed setting.
 Together we are developing <a href="https://github.com/leanprover-community/duper">Duper</a>, an automatic theorem prover in Lean 4 based on the superposition calculus.
-We intend to make Duper capable of native higher-order reasoning, and we are also exploring how it might be extended to additionally support reasoning in the presence of dependent types.
+To learn more about Duper, feel free to read <a href="{{ site.baseurl }}/pdfs/Duper.pdf">this</a> conference paper.
 </p>
 </div>